jundalisay/sp/content/en/research/yogananda/autobiography/chapter-45.md

 I laughed, gently repeating my question.

-“Father, there is little to tell.”
-She spread her graceful hands in a deprecatory gesture.
-“My consciousness has never associated itself with this temporary body.
+“Father, there is little to tell.
+My consciousness has never associated itself with this temporary body.
 Before I came on this earth, Father, ‘I was the same.’
 As a little girl, ‘I was the same.’
 I grew into womanhood, but still ‘I was the same.’
 When the family in which I had been born made arrangements to have this body married, ‘I was the same.’
 And when, passion-drunk, my husband came to me and murmured endearing words, lightly touching my body, he received a violent shock, as if struck by lightning, for even then ‘I was the same.’

 “My husband knelt before me, folded his hands, and implored my pardon.